Being a Facebook User

 I was having coffee with a friend yesterday who asked me what I typically do at the beach.
-I ‘laughed out loud’ and asked if she imagined that I have long soulful walks, perhaps holding hands with my husband, as we plotted our perfect retirement together, as the waves gently lapped round our ankles.
+I asked her if she was a facebook user as she could look on there.
+I then ‘laughed out loud’ and asked if she imagined that I have long soulful walks, perhaps holding hands with my husband, as we plotted our perfect retirement together, as the waves gently lapped round our ankles.
 Meantime my daughter would be reclining at the poolside reading self-improving literature guaranteed to help her obtain optimum exam grades.
 She responded with a raised eye-brow.

 I most categorically would not post anywhere that I had woken up several times during the night with a glass half full of half-term angst, and even a shot or two of half-term anger.
 Details not necessary!
 Internal dialogue during this morning’s preparations would be kept strictly off -line.
 (Why did questioning the size of the suitcase I’d opted for evoke such a response?)
 Equally, I wouldn’t tell anyone that the dog had been sick on the floor, in the same way that I wouldn’t remind everyone that many years ago both our children had vomited on the toes of a customer at the very restaurant we were going to that evening.
 Weirdly, it’s the main reason we go back, but sharing that would be paramount to ‘too much information’.